ziscenko/deep-q-net-navigation/README.md

 2. Place the file in the base folder, and unzip (or decompress) the file.

-### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+3. To recreate the environment in which this code was created and ran without errors, run the following from the command line (or alternatively run all the cells in the notebook):

+    `pip -q install -r requirements.txt`

+4. Open `Navigation.ipynb` in Jupyter notebook or Jupyter Lab.

 ### Credit
-Original project and notebook are from Udacity's Deep Reinforcement Learning Nanodegree
+The project and notebook are adapted from Udacity's [Deep Reinforcement Learning Nanodegree](https://github.com/udacity/deep-reinforcement-learning).